 Across Sixth were some shops, only some of which I recall.
 A couple door down was the beauty parlor my grandmother patronized, and, I believe, a florist.
 There was also a laundromat, and not far beyond that Rallo's Restaurant and Brohman's (more on that place later.) |

-Dominating the intersection, of course, was the old Second Precinct (originally the Fifth precinct), where I was dragged in from time to time to get lectured. |
+Dominating the intersection, of course, was the old Second Precinct (originally the Fifth precinct), where I was dragged in from time to time to get lectured.
+On the happier side, I fondly recall the PAL activities on the top floor. |

 On the other corner was Home Liquors (which survives to this day, across the street.
 Only Hopp's, albeit under new management, can say that).
 Beyond the liquor store was the hi-fi shop and Braun's German Bakery, dispenser of those black-and-white cookies, world-class brownies and fabulous seven-layer chocolate cakes. |